sagemath/trac_to_gh/Issue 2709.md

 # Issue 2709: add a prime_above() function to NumberField_generic for finding prime ideals above other ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2709

 Original creator: ncalexan